-The thermodynamic data collected from this new method was compared to data collected previously using the older isothermal approach as another validation of the results.
+The thermodynamic data collected from this new method were compared to data collected previously using the older isothermal approach as another validation of the results.
 This comparison is shown for the 5 % phenyl and wax columns in Table 3.
-The 5 % phenyl column shows excellent agreement between the two methods with the average relative error for ΔH(T0), and ΔS(T0) being 0.67 % and 1.22 % respectively.
+The 5 % phenyl column shows agreement between the two methods with the average relative error for ΔH(T0), and ΔS(T0) being 0.67 % and 1.22 % respectively.
 For the wax column there is a slightly higher deviation between the two methods with an average error of 2.82 % and 5.35 % for ΔH(T0), and ΔS(T0).
-In both cases ΔCP exhibits a larger error between the two methods however; due to the relatively small contribution of ΔCP and the assumption that it is constant when using this approach, this is expected and not critical to the performance of the approach.
+In both cases ΔCP exhibits a larger error between the two methods however; due to the relatively small contribution of ΔCP and the fact that it is treated as a constant in this approach, this is expected and not critical to the performance of the models.

-Additionally, the use of this new method was able to significantly reduce the required analysis time necessary for the determination of the thermodynamic parameters ΔH(T0), ΔS(T0), and ΔCP.
-By taking the sum of the retention times used to estimate the thermodynamic parameters for each analyte in our previous study [22] it was determined that on average 250 minutes of instrument run time are required per analyte, for a total analysis time of 41.6 hours.
-In comparison, using the same ten analytes and the new method based on temperature-programmed GC, only two hours of instrument time was required to obtain all necessary data.
-It is also important to note that in the case of the temperature-programmed method, each additional analyte that can be fit within the separation space represents an additional 250 minutes of saved analysis time over the isothermal approach.
+A further advantage of the new method for determining thermodynamic parameters in GC is that with it we were able to significantly reduce the required analysis time for the determination of the thermodynamic parameters ΔH(T0), ΔS(T0), and ΔCP.
+By taking the sum of the retention times used to estimate the thermodynamic parameters for each analyte in our previous study [22] it was determined that on average 250 minutes of instrument run time are required per analyte, for a total analysis time of 41.6 hours to collect data for ten compounds.
+In comparison, using the same ten analytes and the new method based on temperature-programmed GC, only two hours of instrument time were required to obtain all necessary data.
+This represents a 95% reduction in the time required to collect thermodynamic data.
+If one considers that data for mixtures of 20 or more compounds could be easily collected in the same two-hour time period using this approach, especially with a multivariate detector (e.g. MS, AED, or IR) to aid in identifying and tracking closely and coeluting peaks, then the magnitude of the time savings increases dramatically.

 3.2 GC×GC Predictions

-Using the estimated thermodynamic parameters for each analyte above, predictions were performed for GC×GC separations.
+Using the estimated thermodynamic parameters for each analyte, predictions were performed for GC×GC separations.
 All previously used temperature ramps were again used in the GC×GC separations.
 Before predictions were made the, exact column length was measured and then methane was used as a void time marker to estimate for the average column inner diameter.
 The average film thickness of each column was estimated by the use of undecanol as a marker as previously described [22].
 Proper estimation of the column inner diameter and stationary phase film thickness is critical as small variations from the listed nominal values exist for both and can have a dramatic impact upon the success of the predictions.
-The column inner dimensions for the primary and secondary columns were found to be 102.5 µm and 262.5 µm respectively.
+The column inner dimensions for the primary and secondary columns were calculated to be 102.5 µm and 262.5 µm, respectively.
 The film thicknesses for the primary and secondary columns were estimated to be 0.101 µm and 0.290 µm.
 To compare the predicted and experimentally determined second-dimension retention times, 2tr, the wraparound of the analytes eluting from the second-dimension column were determined using the method developed by Micyus et al. [28].